nancyc0337/sep10-freedom-project/blog/entry07.md

 9) demo
 10) questions

+We gave our elevator pitch on May 29.

 ### In-class Presentations
 During 5/21-5/23 and 5/29-5/31, my classmates and I presented our projects in front of the class.
 I presented on 5/23/2024.